Fortunes starting to turn for China's top appliance makers

 Faced with sluggish demand as well as intensifying competition that weighed on earnings in the first half, some home appliance makers have started to venture abroad to seek new revenue streams.

-Haier Group, parent of Qindao Haier, this month raised its offer to take a majority stake in New Zealand-based Fisher and Paykel FPA.NZ.
-Last year, it bought Panasonic Corp's (6752.T) Sanyo Electric washing machine and refrigerator units in Japan and Southeast Asia for $130 million.
+Haier Group, parent of Qindao Haier, this month raised its offer to take a majority stake in New Zealand-based Fisher and Paykel.
+Last year, it bought Panasonic Corp's Sanyo Electric washing machine and refrigerator units in Japan and Southeast Asia for $130 million.

 To support the industry, China has rolled out several rounds of subsidies over the past two years.
 Most recently, it launched in June subsidies for purchases of energy-saving home appliances, including air conditioners, flat-panel TVs, refrigerators, washing machines and water heaters.